ksyx/turingopt/README.md

   directory.
 Within the directory, run `systemd/gen_env.sh`, modify **copies of systemd service file templates** in `systemd/` following instructions in the file and copy them into `/etc/systemd/system`.
+Reload service files with running `systemctl daemon-reload` and use
+  `systemctl start turingwatch.{server,distributor}.service`
-Reload service files and use `systemctl start turingwatch.{server,distributor}` to start watcher server or distributor daemons, respectively.
+  to start watcher server or distributor daemons, respectively.

 After the daemon has been running for a period of time, usually 2 or 3 times of `ACCOUNTING_RPC_INTERVAL`, result tars will appear in